STUDY JAPANESE ONLINE WITH NATIVES HERE

 chocolate candy chocolate bonbon ボンボンショコラ bonbonshokora

-brigadeiro trufa トリュフ toryufu
+brigadeiro truffle トリュフ toryufu

 chocolate shell chocolate shell シェルチョコレート sheruchokorēto